top of page

 In our speech-language therapy sessions, we should be teaching tier 2 words as much as possible.
 We can also target tier 3 vocabulary from our students' curriculum as our work settings allow.

-Vocabulary goals for speech therapy
+Vocabulary goals for speech and language therapy

 This article, from Dawna Duff (2023) contains measurable vocabulary goals for school-age children.
 Check out Table 1 on page 1191.
 I love knowing the goals I'm using are supported by research.